maartenba/maartenba.github.io/_posts/2020-04-08-streaming-a-community-event-on-youtube-using-streamyard.markdown

 In no particular order...

 **StreamYard is super easy to use!** Have speakers join with their browser, and go live.
+No need for a beefy cloud machine to run OBS Studio, just open your browser & be done.

 **Scene customization is a bit limited compared to OBS Studio**, but I personally don't think this is a big issue.
 Unless every streamer uses StreamYard & the same scenes, it all looks interesting enough if you add a custom background & brand color.